dart-lang/site-www/src/tools/dartpad/troubleshoot.md

 * If you're using an ad blocker, disable it.

-* If you don't use an ad blocker, check whether you've disabled third-party tracking cookies ([Chrome instructions][chrome-cookies]).
+* Check whether you've disabled third-party tracking cookies ([Chrome instructions][chrome-cookies]).
   If you've disabled cookies, change your settings to **allow cookies for dartpad.dev.**

-  DartPad doesn't use cookies, but it does rely on local storage, which browsers generally disable when you disable cookies.
+Although DartPad doesn't use cookies, it does rely on local storage, which browsers usually disable when cookies are disabled.

 ## DartPad doesn't work in China